 A dog with breathing difficulties tries to stand or sit as long as they can, and then lies down on their chest.
 Dogs have the most difficulty breathing when laying on their side or back.
 Your dog may breathe with its mouth open and the corners of their mouth pulled up.
 Nostrils may widen and the abdominal muscles will be engaged.
 Breathing may be loud and rapid.

 A dog's mucous membranes become bluish or purple and pale in the event of a lack of oxygen.
-A dog with heat stroke has very red mucous membranes.
+A dog with heat stroke has very red mucous membranes and you can hear that the dog's breathing is not normal.

 Dog barking or excessive panting